KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MTG by crisvdn](https://github.com/crisvdn/MMM-MTG)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)